privacybydesign/irmamobile/fastlane/README.md

     `openssl x509 -in $KEY_NAME.cer -inform DER -out $KEY_NAME.pem -outform PEM`
  8. Convert the .pem to a .p12 and choose the certificate password:
     `openssl pkcs12 -export -inkey $KEY_NAME.key -in $KEY_NAME.pem -out $KEY_NAME.p12`
+ 9. Safely store the certificate password in a password manager or a secret vault for later use
- 9. You can now create a provisioning profile: go to https://developer.apple.com/account/resources/profiles/list, press the '+' sign and follow the instructions
+ 10. You can now create a provisioning profile: go to https://developer.apple.com/account/resources/profiles/list, press the '+' sign and follow the instructions.
+This can only be done by users with the 'Admin' role or the 'App Manager' role with access to certificates, identifiers and profiles in Apple App Store Connect.
+If you only have the 'Developer' role, then you need to ask someone else to create the provisioning profile for you.
- 10. When finished, download the provisioning profile and save it to the directory created in step 2
+ 11. When finished, download the provisioning profile and save it to the directory created in step 2
- 11. In case you need to upload the assets to a secret vault, then you need to encode the files with base64, i.e. `cat $KEY_NAME.p12 | base64 > $KEY_NAME.p12.base64`
+ 12. In case you need to upload the assets to a secret vault, then you need to encode the files you want to upload with base64, i.e. `cat $KEY_NAME.p12 | base64 > $KEY_NAME.p12.base64`

 When generating distribution certificates for CI platforms, it's recommended to protect the certificate bundle as a secret in